 Prior Authorization is recommended for medical benefit coverage of Spinraza.
 Approval is recommended for those who meet the Criteria and Dosing for the listed indication.
 Extended approvals are allowed if the patient continues to meet the Criteria and Dosing.
 Requests for doses outside of the established dosing documented in this policy will be considered on a case-by-case basis by a clinician (i.e., Medical Director or Pharmacist).
 All approvals are provided for the duration noted below.
 In cases where the approval is authorized in months, 1 month is equal to 30 days.
 Due to the specialized skills required for evaluation and diagnosis of patients treated with Spinraza as well as the monitoring required for adverse events and long-term efficacy, approval requires Spinraza to be prescribed by a physician who has consulted with or who specializes in the condition.
-For certain criteria, verification is required as noted by [verification in claims history required].
-All reviews will be forwarded by the Medical Director for evaluation.
+If claims history is available, verification is required in certain criteria as noted by [verification in claims history required].
+All reviews will be forwarded to the Medical Director for evaluation.

 Documentation: Documentation is required where noted in the criteria as [documentation required].
-Documentation may include, but is not limited to, chart notes, laboratory tests, claims records, and/or other information.
-Subsequent coverage reviews for a patient who has previously met the documentation requirements and related criteria in the Spinal Muscular Atrophy - Spinraza Utilization Management Medical Policy through the Coverage Review Department and who is requesting reauthorization, the criteria utilized do NOT require re-submission of documentation for reauthorization except for the criterion requiring documentation of response or benefit to Spinraza therapy.
+Documentation may include, but is not limited to, chart notes, laboratory results, medical test results, claims records, prescription receipts, and/or other information.
+Subsequent coverage reviews for a patient who has previously met the documentation requirements and related criteria in the Spinal Muscular Atrophy - Spinraza Utilization Management Medical Policy through the Coverage Review Department and who is requesting reauthorization, are NOT required to re-submit documentation for reauthorization except for the criterion requiring documentation of response or benefit to Spinraza therapy.